AdobeDocs/campaign-web.en/help/v8/email/create-email-templates.md

 Access rights may be applied to content templates.

-If you do not have editing permissions for a particular content template, the content template is disyplayed in **read-only mode**.
+If you do not have editing permissions for a particular content template, the content template is displayed in **read-only mode**.
 In this case, the **[!UICONTROL Edit Content]** button is replaced with the  **[!UICONTROL View Content]** button, allowing you to view the template without making any changes .

 ![](assets/template-readonly.png){zoomable="yes"}